Chnoky/sudoForWindows/README.md

 Then add binaries to "client" and "server" folders in "installer".<br>

 Get installer from Github release : <br>
-Donwload "installer.zip" folder then decompress it.<br>
+Download zip installer folder then decompress it.<br>

 <br><br>